joeatwork/santas-labyrinth/docs/TVGuide.md

 A hunky android escapes his evil creators and is pursued by a less attractive but much more evil counterpart.
-Rough around the edges, but capable martial arts fight choreography and a high suspense a third act game of cat and mouse in an is makes this a solid b-movie.
+Rough around the edges, but capable martial arts fight choreography and a high suspense third act game of cat and mouse in an abandoned warehouse makes this a solid b-movie.

 **E-lated** (1998) * * *